mat-0/uk.thechels.cod/_pages/flood-warnings.md

 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 07 December 2025 or as the situation changes.

+- Flood alert: River Severn in Worcestershire
+- Rising river levels this evening may lead to flooding.
+Flooding is possible from the evening of 06 December 2025 .
+Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
+Flooded drains affect the racecourse & Worcester CCG.
+PLP should be installed.
+New St Gate closed at Upton upon Severn.

+Predicted peaks:-
+Worcester 3.1m to 3.5m on Sunday morning,
+Diglis 2.7m to 3.1m on Sunday morning,
+Kempsey Yacht Club 4.9m to 5.3m Sunday morning,
+Saxons Lode 3.8m to 4.2m on Sunday evening.

+Further rainfall is forecast next week which may see river levels rise further.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.

 - Warning no longer in force: Wye Estuary in Gloucestershire
 - There is no longer a threat of flooding, though standing water and debris may still remain.